davep/bird2glass/README.md

 where `tweets-file` is the file that contains all of your tweets (this should be `tweets.js` within the extracted directory) and `obsidian-vault` is the directory you created that will be the Obsidian Vault.

+## Notes and assumptions

+This tool was built in part as an experiment in what can be done with Obsidian, in part for fun, and fully for my own needs.
+As such there might be assumptions and design decisions in here that won't match what you need.
+Updates to make the code more general are welcome; likewise hacking it to make it work "just so" for you is encouraged.

+Some things to note:

+- Everything relating to hashtags is left to Obsidian's understanding of hashtags.
+I don't know if Twitter and Obsidian's "specification" for a hashtag are the same, but I'm working on the assumption they are.
+- Every single tweet is turned into its own Markdown file.
+If you tweeted a lot, expect a *lot* of files to be created.
+- Back in the day, before you could attach media to tweets, I used TwitPic a lot.
+This tool attempts to detect TwicPic images and tries to embed them using an `iframe`.

 ## Getting help